jstachio/rainbowgum/README.md

 Where `VERSION` is the version you want.

 ## Comparison to other frameworks

+**This section is being rewritten and is a work in progress.**
+Rainbow Gum is ready for production but the marketing is not.

 In terms of features and complexity Rainbow Gum aims to be slightly more complicated than `slf4j-simple` but massively more simple than Log4J 2.